Monereum/Monereum/README.md

 The best way to receive security announcements is to subscribe to the Monereum-announce mailing list/channel.
 Any messages pertaining to a security issue will be prefixed with **[security]**.

 Comments on This Policy
-If you have any suggestions to improve this policy, please send an email to support@monereum.com for discussion.
+If you have any suggestions to improve this policy, please send an email to support@monereum.live for discussion.

 ## License